-7.4 The Administrator
+7.4 The UCI Administrator

-The Management Company has appointed CACEIS Bank, Luxembourg Branch as administrative, registrar and transfer agent of the Fund (the "Administrator") respectively pursuant to the Central Administration Agreement.
+The Management Company has appointed CACEIS Bank, Luxembourg Branch as administrative, registrar and transfer agent of the Fund (the "UCI Administrator") respectively pursuant to the UCI Administration Agreement in order to cover the following main functions: registrar function, Net Asset Value calculation and accounting function, and client communication function.

-The relationship between the Fund, the Management Company and the Administrator is subject to the terms of the Central Administration Agreement.
-Under the terms of the Central Administration Agreement, the Administrator will carry out all general administrative duties related to the administration of the Fund required by Luxembourg law, calculate the Net Asset Value per Share, maintain the accounting records of the Fund, as well as process all subscriptions, redemptions, conversions, and transfers of Shares, and register these transactions in the register of shareholders.
-In addition, as registrar and transfer agent of the Fund, the Administrator is also responsible for collecting the required information and performing verifications on investors to comply with applicable anti-money laundering rules and regulations.
+The relationship between the Fund, the Management Company and the Administrator is subject to the terms of the UCI Administration Agreement.
+Under the terms of the UCI Administration Agreement, the UCI Administrator will carry out all general administrative duties related to the administration of the Fund required by Luxembourg law, namely, (i) calculate the Net Asset Value per Share, maintain the accounting records of the Fund; (ii), perform the registrar services such as the maintenance of books and records of the Fund as well as process all subscriptions, redemptions, conversions, and transfers of Shares, and register these transactions in the register of shareholders and (iii) perform the client communication services such as disseminating distribution notices and distributing audited financial statements to shareholders.
+In addition, as registrar and transfer agent of the Fund, the UCI Administrator is also responsible for collecting the required information and performing verifications on investors to comply with applicable anti-money laundering rules and regulations.

-The Administrator is not responsible for any investment decisions of the Fund or the effect of such investment decisions on the performance of the Fund.
+The UCI Administrator is not responsible for any investment decisions of the Fund or the effect of such investment decisions on the performance of the Fund.

-The Central Administration Agreement has no fixed duration and each party may, in principle, terminate the agreement on not less than three (3) months' prior written notice.
-The Central Administration Agreement may also be terminated on shorter notice and with immediate effect in certain circumstances, for instance where one party commits a material breach of its obligations.
-The Central Administration Agreement may be terminated by the Management Company with immediate effect if this is deemed by the Management Company to be in the interest of the investors.
-The Central Administration Agreement contains provisions exempting the Administrator from liability and indemnifying the Administrator in certain circumstances.
-However, the liability of the Administrator towards the Management Company will not be affected by any delegation of functions by the Administrator.
+The UCI Administration Agreement has no fixed duration and each party may, in principle, terminate the agreement on not less than three (3) months' prior written notice.
+The UCI Administration Agreement may also be terminated on shorter notice and with immediate effect in certain circumstances, for instance where one party commits a material breach of its obligations.
+The UCI Administration Agreement may be terminated by the Management Company with immediate effect if this is deemed by the Management Company to be in the interest of the investors.
+The UCI Administration Agreement contains provisions exempting the UCI Administrator from liability and indemnifying the Administrator in certain circumstances.
+However, the liability of the UCI Administrator towards the Management Company will not be affected by any delegation of functions by the UCI Administrator.